Contributing to Cloud Paks At Work

-Anyone can contribute to the IBM Cloud Paks Playbook, whether you are an IBM’er or not.
+Anyone can contribute to the Cloud Paks At Work site, whether you are an IBM’er or not.
 We welcome your collaboration and contributions happily, as our reference applications are meant to reflect your real world scenarios.
 There are multiple ways to contribute: report bugs and improvement suggestions, improve documentation, and contribute code.

 If you would like to contribute your experience back to the project in the form of encountered bug reports, necessary documentation changes, or new feature requests, this can be done through the use of the repository’s Issues list.